thyagopereira/thyagopereira/README.md

 I am a black person born in Brazil.
 Currently I see myself as a collaborator in this immense world of computing.
 I study at the Federal University of Campina Grande, in the [Computer Science course](https://www.computacao.ufcg.edu.br/).

 Currently I have been working on a personal level with studies focused on lexical analysis and compilers.
-However professionally I have been working on the payments infrastructure team at [@enjoei](https://www.enjoei.com.br) as a Senior Software Engineer.

 ### Areas of interest
 - Data structures, analysis and proof of algorithms.